 There are just a few simple guidelines to remember when driving through a roundabout:

 1. Slow down

 2. If there's more than one lane, use the left lane to turn left, the right lane to turn right, and all lanes to go through, unless directed otherwise by signs and pavement markings.

 4. Yield at the entry to circulating traffic (traffic in the roundabout).

 5. Stay in your lane within the roundabout and use your right-turn signal to indicate your intention to exit.

-Carlson & Burnett attorney, Rich Hitz represents injured victims of car accidents in Nebraska and Western Iowa.
-If you or someone you love has been injured in a car accident and you have questions or need legal representation, contact Carlson & Burnett to set up a free consultation with Rich Hitz.
+Carlson & Burnett represents injured victims of car accidents in Nebraska and Western Iowa.
+If you or someone you love has been injured in a car accident and you have questions or need legal representation, Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.